Increase racial diversity

-In September 2019, we launched 30 new undergraduate scholarships available for Black, Asian and Minority Ethnic (BAME) students.
+We have 30 undergraduate scholarships available for students of African/African-Caribbean backgrounds.
 The scholarship supports students who could face financial difficulties taking up their place to study at the University.

 The scholarships are named after American abolitionist and medic James McCune Smith.
 McCune Smith was the first African American to achieve a medical degree, graduating from the University in 1837.
-The new £90.6 million learning and teaching hub, which is opening in 2021, is also named in his honour.
+The new £90.6 million learning and teaching hub, which opened in 2021, is also named in his honour.

 In November 2021, we launched a new employer-supported scholarship programme to fund Black UK students to undertake PhD research.

 The James McCune Smith PhD Scholarship programme will provide successful applicants with access to external mentors, six-month placements, leadership training, community-building activities and networking opportunities.

 A total of 10 fully-funded, four-year James McCune Smith Scholarships are open for applications from UK-domiciled Black students to undertake postgraduate study in any discipline.
 The successful applicants’ research will begin in October 2022.

 Professor Sir Anton Muscatelli, Principal and Vice-Chancellor of the University of Glasgow, said: “We’re proud to be launching our James McCune Smith PhD Scholarship programme today, 156 years to the day after this remarkable man’s death.